ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

 You may want to take a look at how the resources you declared appear in the Kustomize output before deploying:

-1. Execute the `kubectl kustomize` command on the Homelab Kustomize project root folder, redirected to `less` (or to your favorite text editor):
+1. Execute the `kubectl kustomize` command on the Headlamp Kustomize project main folder, redirected to `less` (or to your favorite text editor):

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/headlamp | less